zth/rescript-js/forum_post.md

 ## Acknowledgements

-First thing's first - a huge thanks to @bloodyelbow and the rest of the contributors to `rescript-js`.
+First thing's first - a huge thanks to @bloodyowl and the rest of the contributors to `rescript-js`.
 This standard library is heavily based on `rescript-js`.
 Thank you for your great work!

 ## What does it look like?